-- · Power tools and equipment must be fit for purpose, used as per manufacturer's instructions, free of faults and fitted with required safety devices (e.g. guards, handles). - · All site power, including generators, must be protected by residual-current devices (RCDs). - Ancillary equipment (such as compressors, pumps, lighting plant, welding plant and generators) must be inducted onto site and have a visual indicator confirming approval for use. - Light towers must be protected from being accidentally struck by moving plant and vehicles.
-Light towers must never be towed until the mast is retracted and lowered to the horizontal position, the travel lock pin is secured, and the outriggers have been retracted and stowed. - Electrical leads must be elevated off ground, clear of water and traffic paths, and be tested and tagged. - Battery- or pneumatic-operated tools must be used when working over water or in wet conditions. - Appropriate channels will be selected for UHF communications; emergency channels 5 and 35 are not to be used for normal communications - Quick cut saws (preferably fitted with a double clutch) must only be used by an operator verified as competent by an accredited training provider.
-Verification of competency must be documented and available on site for review. - · Pipes and culverts being cut with a quick cut saw must be fully supported and secured, so they cannot roll away or vibrate and be wedged to prevent the cut from closing. - 9-inch grinders are not permitted on any DIT worksite.
+- Power tools and equipment must be fit for purpose, used as per manufacturer's instructions, free of faults and be fitted with all safety devices (e.g. guards, handles). - All site power, including generators, must be protected by residualcurrent devices (RCDs). - · Electric power tools must display a current test tag. - Electrical leads must be elevated off ground, be clear of water and traffic paths and display a current test tag. - Battery or pneumatic operated tools must be used when working over water or in wet conditions. - Ancillary equipment (compressors, pumps, lighting plant, welding plant and generators) must have a visual indicator confirming approval for use. - Light towers must be protected from being accidentally struck by moving plant and vehicles.
+Light towers must never be towed until the mast is retracted and lowered to the horizontal position, the travel lock pin is secured, and the outriggers have been retracted and stowed. - Appropriate channels to be selected for UHF communications; emergency Channels 5 and 35 are not to be used for normal communications. - Quick cut saws (preferably fitted with a double clutch) must only be used by an operator verified as competent by an accredited training provider.
+Verification of competency must be documented and available on site for review. - Pipes and culverts being cut with a quick cut saw must be fully supported and secured, so they cannot roll away or vibrate and be wedged to prevent the cut from closing. - 9-inch grinders are not permitted on any DIT worksite.